Deano10134/ServianTechChallenge-DB/README.md

 # Health Checks

 To verify that the applications work once it would be deployed it would be tested that the application is accessible by the EC2 instance IP address endpoint.
 AWS CodeDeploy will only commit a build if an instance is healthy if the instance is not healthy it will fail.

+This is an outline of how would approach the challenge.